pdxrod/blockchain_explorer/README.md

 To run this app in production mode, look at `start-phoenix-in-background.sh`

 You need to enter a 'secret key base' and a mysql username and password in config/prod.exs.

+You should also add this line to the end of prod.exs.
+This overrides the RPC username and password in config.exs.
+Replace RPC_USERNAME and RPC_PASSWORD with the username and password with which you started bitcoind.
+They should not be the same as in config.exs, and they should not be RPC_USERNAME and RPC_PASSWORD!

+`config :blockchain_explorer, bitcoin_url: "http://RPC_USERNAME:RPC_PASSWORD@127.0.0.1:16591"`

-DO NOT check this file into Git after you've changed it, as it contains critical production data - do `git reset --hard` to undo your changes to prod.exs.
+Do not check this file into Git after you've changed it - do `git reset --hard` to undo your changes to prod.exs.

 `mix phx.gen.secret` will generate a new 'secret key base'.